Fatimid Caliphate: Final decline

 Al-Hafiz was the last Fatimid caliph to rule directly and the last one to ascend to the throne as an adult.
 The last three caliphs, al-Zafir (r.
 1149–1154), al-Fa'iz (r.
 1154–1160), and al-Adid (r.
 1160–1171), were all children when they came to the throne.
 Under al-Zafir, an elderly Berber named Ibn Masal was initially vizier, per the instructions left by Al-Hafiz.
 The army, however, supported a Sunni named Ibn Sallar instead, whose supporters managed to defeat and kill Ibn Masal in battle.
 After negotiating with the women of the palace, Ibn Sallar was installed as vizier in 1150.
 In January 1153, the Crusader king Baldwin III of Jerusalem besieged Ascalon, the last remaining Fatimid foothold in the Levant.
-In April, Ibn Sallar was murdered in a plot organized by Abbas, his stepson, and Abbas's son, Nasr.
+In April, Ibn Sallar was murdered in a plot organised by Abbas, his stepson, and Abbas's son, Nasr.
 As no relieving force arrived, Ascalon surrendered in August, on the condition that the inhabitants could leave safely for Egypt.
 It was on this occasion that the head of Husayn was allegedly brought from Ascalon to Cairo, where it was housed in what is now the al-Hussein Mosque.
 The next year (1154), Nasr murdered al-Zafir, and Abbas, now vizier, declared his 5-year-old son Isa (al-Fa'iz) the new caliph.
 The women of the palace intervened, calling on Tala'i ibn Ruzzik, a Muslim Armenian governor in Upper Egypt, to help.
 Tala'i drove out Abbas and Nasr from Cairo and became vizier that same year.
 Afterwards he also conducted renewed operations against the Crusaders, but he could do little more than harass them by sea.
 Al-Fa'iz died in 1160 and Tala'i was assassinated in 1161 by Sitt al-Qusur, a sister of al-Zafir.
 Tala'i's son, Ruzzik ibn Tala'i, held the office of vizier until 1163, when he was overthrown and killed by Shawar, the governor of Qus.